iscb-dc-rsg/2016-summer-workshop/3B-Hughitt-RNASeq-Coex-Network-Analysis/tutorial/README.md

     -   filtering out non-differentially-expressed genes

 3. Co-expression network construction
+4. Detection of co-expression modules
+5. Exporting a network for external visualization

 Things which are *not* covered in-depth in this tutorial, but warrant consideration: